genropy/genropy_saved/docs/genro/database/sites/automap.rst

     The ``automap.xml`` file is automatically created on execution of the :ref:`gnrwsgiserve` script.

-    This XML file contains tags with all the :ref:`packages_index` of the :ref:`project` to which this file belongs to.
+    This XML file contains tags with all the :ref:`packages` of the :ref:`project` to which this file belongs to.

     In particular, the external file structure is::